The $111B Finale: Paramount, WBD, and the Future of Media (Part VI)

 The Diverge Perspective: What This Means for the Creator Economy

-As we close this series, I want to address the hidden cost of market consolidation.
+As we close out this series, I want to address the hidden cost of market consolidation.

 Key Risks: